Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 	- REP/SEPs affecting flags besides the size or carry flags, which are the 3 most common.
 	- MVP/MVN that lack a proper setup before execution.
 	- Branches/Jumps/subroutine calls that point to open bus, registers, RAM.
 There are exceptions for the latter however.
+	- Strange usage of indirect indexing, especially if the game in question rarely uses this type of addressing.
 	- Strange usage of stack relative addressing, especially if the game in question rarely uses this type of addressing.
 	- EOR.w #$1AFF or EOR.b #$FF : SBC.l which often means that A is the wrong size.
+	- A string of stack commands that makes no sense in context.
 	SPC700
 	- STOP/SLEEP/DI/EI/BRK/RETI/DAA/DAS, as those are either useless/infrequently used opcodes.
+	- Long strings of NOP
 	SuperFX
 	- Long strings of STOP opcodes or STOPs that are not followed by a NOP.
 	- Long strings of NOP